Persistent homology for functionals: Persistent homology and functional topology

-Having established Morse inequalities in terms of persistence diagrams and topological conditions for existence of persistence diagrams associated to filtrations, we now connect these results to the work of Morse and Tompkins on minimal surfaces from \cite{Morse.1939}.
-We will focus on the homological aspects of their approach.
-For a general exposition we refer to \cite[Sections 4.3--5]{Bott.1980}, and for a more detailed exposition including the analytical details see \cite[Section II.6]{Struwe.1988}.
+Having established topological conditions for the existence of persistence diagrams associated to filtrations and corresponding generalized Morse inequalities, we now describe how these results relate to Morse's general theory of functional topology \cite{Morse.1937, Morse.1938, Morse.1940}, and to its application in Morse and Tompkins' work on unstable minimal surfaces from \cite{Morse.1939}.
+We will focus on the homological aspects of this approach, referring to \cite[Sections 4.3--5]{Bott.1980} for a general exposition.
+For a more thorough presentation of the unstable minimal surface problem, including the analytical details see \cite[Section II.6]{Struwe.1988}, and for a historical account and an overview of subsequent results see \cite[Section 6]{Dierkes.2010} and \cite[Section 6.8.1]{Dierkes.2010b}.